-- Choleric.
-Choleric people are extroverted as well but in a more leadership-oriented sense.
+- Choleric people are extroverted as well but in a more leadership-oriented sense.
 They are logical and use facts.
-We'll go into further detail of this type later on.
+We'll go into further detail of this personality type later on.

-- Melancholic.
-Melancholic people are logical and organized.
+- Melancholic people are logical and organized.
 They focus on finding the right solution and are slow if needed, and cautious.
 They focus on the details and thoughts.
 They do not enjoy taking risks and prefer to be reassured that things are going well.
 But, they are also creative and highly capable people.

-- Phlegmatic.
-Phlegmatic people are introverted, value peace and harmony, and are generally comfortable in passive roles.
+- Phlegmatic individuals tend to be introverted, value peace and harmony, and are generally comfortable in passive roles.
 They are also good in supportive roles and do not enjoy or seek leadership.

 The Choleric Temperament

 As mentioned before, choleric people are the leaders of the group.
 They are quick-thinkers, effective influencers, competitive, independent, easily annoyed, and prideful.
 They are highly engaged and intentional in anything they do, be it at work or even during conversations.
 Their words are commanding and ordering, even if they are trying to be friendly.
 When they say things, they do so with such certainty that they are generally convincing and successful leaders.

 One problem with people of this temperament is that they struggle to accept anything perceived as criticism.
 If they are criticized or even simply opposed, they will confront people and try to dominate those who they received criticism from.
 They will try to win through loudness and intimidation.
 Interestingly, they do well in these types of environments when their control or expertise is put in question, and in these cases, they will generally rise to the challenge and prevail.